belle2/basf2/online_book/basf2/cs.rst

     We recommend to add aliases to your variables.
 For example ``ContProb`` for ``extraInfo(ContinuumProbability)``.

 .. admonition:: Hint
     :class: toggle xhint stacked

-    In case you've forgotten, the files **uubar_sample.root** and **B02ks0pi0_sample.root** consist of 2001 and 30001 events respectively.
+    In case you've forgotten, the files *uubar_sample.root* and *B02ks0pi0_sample.root* consist of 2000 and 30000 events respectively.
 You can choose half for each by using the ``entrySequences`` option in the ``inputMdstList`` function.
     See the documentation at :ref:`analysis/doc/mawrappers`.